Oct. 25, 26 & 27

 - Venice Theatre has adopted the standard that monologues are required for all auditions.
 They may be memorized or read.

 - You will have a maximum of two minutes total to present your monologue.
 Presenting two contrasting monologues (dramatic/comedic) within the two-minute time limit is fine.
-Presenting less than two minutes of material is okay.
+Presenting less than two minutes of material is also okay.

 - PLEASE COME to your appointment EARLY.